typpo/quickchart-python/README.md

 ### device_pixel_ratio: float
 The device pixel ratio of the chart.
 This will multiply the number of pixels by the value.
 This is usually used for retina displays.
 Defaults to 1.0.

+### host
+Override the host of the chart render server.
+Defaults to quickchart.io.

+### key
+Set an API key that will be included with the request.

 ## Getting URLs